 You may have heard people say that “karma’s a b!+c#,” but have you ever heard anyone describe karma in the context of cultural beliefs affecting healthcare outcomes?
-In our last blog post, we explored the effects of making, or not making, healthcare communications in the US available in languages other than English.
+In our last blog post, we explored the effects of making, or not making, healthcare communications in the U.S. available in languages other than English.
 But language is often only one component of what Swihart and Martin describe as “culturally competent medical care.”
-Elements such as an individual’s religion can also impact their choices when it comes to medical care and participation in clinical trials, and as such, it deserves our consideration.
+Elements such as an individual’s religion can also impact their choices when it comes to medical care and participation in clinical trials, and as such, it deserves our consideration as we specialize in international pharmaceutical marketing translation.

 The principle of karma is a central element in various religions and philosophies, such as Hinduism and Buddhism, which, according to Pew Research Center, are two of the five most practiced religions in the world.
 While both Hinduism and Buddhism were born in India, practice of Hinduism has significantly eclipsed that of Buddhism in modern-day India, which is the world’s second-most populous country.
 Buddhism continues to be practiced throughout east and southeast Asia, including in China, the world’s most populous country.
 And while most members of these faith communities live in the Asia-Pacific region, there are practitioners all over the world, and North America is home to the second-largest population of both Hindus and Buddhists.